 2. Do you have the leadership in place that is supportive of this change?

 Because curricular change requires rethinking practice and has implications for assessment, measurement, resource allocation, staffing, and training and professional development, it is critical that leadership within your department and/or division is supportive of and understands what this change entails.
-Your curricular journey will take time, in most cases could take up to three years or more before the basics are fully in place.
+Your curricular journey will take time–in most cases it could take up to three years or more before the basics are fully in place.
 Having leadership that understands this, is patient, and helps keep you focused on your journey can be crucial.
 Furthermore, you will make mistakes, or receive assessment data that causes you to change course.
 Having leadership that perceives these as positive learning experiences can assure staff members that they are supported in their journey towards creating a culture of evidence that drives the curriculum.

 Not all schools may have this supportive leadership in place.
 For example, if a department reports to someone who sees program attendance as the only and most important factor in determining success, a curriculum does not privilege these metrics.
 In these cases, one should work to educate leadership about the nature and importance of curriculum before beginning the journey.
 Using resources such as videos, books, and articles can help.
 Having someone in leadership attend the Institute on the Curricular Approach and/or bringing in an outside facilitator can also help.
 External voices sometimes carry more power than internal voices simply because of their positionality.